 We often partner with a vendor for distribution of our surveys and data collection.
 This partnership is established through the province’s Shared Services Organization via a formal Request For Proposal process and all vendors are subject to strict privacy and confidentiality expectations in accordance with BC’s Freedom of Information and Protection of Privacy Act; privacy impact assessments are conducted for every survey project and reviewed by the provincial Health Information, Privacy and Security Operations Council (HIPSOC).
 All surveys are voluntary and a promise of confidentiality is made to all patients who choose to respond.

-From comprehensive technical reports to one-page storyboards, our reports summarize the quantitative and qualitative data for different purposes and audiences.
-For example, qualitative feedback in the form of patient narrative comments are transcribed, masked to omit any personal identifier and made available through a searchable database.
+From comprehensive technical reports to one-page storyboards, our reports summarize the quantitative and qualitative data collected from surveys completed by patients who receive healthcare in British Columbia.
+Each report is designed for a specific purpose and audience.
+For example, qualitative feedback in the form of patient narrative comments are transcribed, masked to omit any personal identifiers, and made available through a searchable database.
 Comments are coded and provide useful “stories” to illustrate the numerical results of our surveys or can be further analyzed to discover deeper themes to inform improvement efforts.

 We are committed to publicly reporting the results to all our surveys.
 We create a communication strategy to ensure that the reports and results are shared in an appropriate manner suitable for each of our stakeholders.